Serious bacterial infections

 A new treatment for multidrug-resistant infections

 GARDP and Venatorx are committed to working together to distribute cefepime-taniborbactam on an affordable basis worldwide.
-GARDP has exclusive rights to distribute and sub-distribute cefepime-taniborbactam in most low- and lower middle-income countries.
-Download an overview of the collaboration agreement between GARDP and Venatorx.
-Download collaboration overview >
+GARDP has exclusive rights to distribute and sub-distribute cefepime-taniborbactam in certain low- and lower middle-income countries, as well as in the public markets in India and South Africa.
+Download collaboration overview .

 “Hospitals should be places people go to heal, but around the world many patients acquire life-threatening infections in hospitals.
 WHO is delighted that GARDP is entering into this new partnership to drive the development of urgently needed new antibiotics for such drug-resistant hospital-acquired infections.”